leniad/dsp-emulator/DSP small guide/DSP Emulator small guide.md

 <img src="dsp_arcade.jpg" width="50%" height="50%">

-The options you can change are 'DIPs switches', they are like configure options for arcade games.
-Every arcade have their own DIPs, expand the DIP you want to change and select the new one.
+The options you can change are 'DIPs switches', they are like configure options for arcade games.<br>
+Every arcade have their own DIPs.<br>
+To change, expand the DIP you want and select the new value.

 <img src="dsp_dip.jpg" width="50%" height="50%">